-This is slightly different from being put on ‘garden leave’ which means that you are told not to work, but also not to take another job with a competitor.
-(So you can literally do your gardening if you wish – hence the phrase.)
-With garden leave you would normally be paid at the end of each month as usual, and you still remain employed, so theoretically your employer could call on you to do more work.
+This is slightly different from being put on garden leave which means that you are told not to work, but are also not permitted to take another job with a competitor for a certain length of time.
+With garden leave you would normally be paid at the end of each month as usual, and you still remain technically employed, so theoretically your employer could call on you to do more work.
 When you are paid in lieu of wages, you do not remain employed.

 What is PILON?

 Pay in lieu of notice is also known as PILON for short.
 It may also be referred to as wages in lieu of notice.
 It is very common to find PILON in settlement agreements.
 This is because settlement agreements tend to occur after either a dispute or a redundancy and there is some reason why your employer prefers not to continue to interact with you on a day to day basis.
 Therefore they often do not want you to be in the office once the relationship has broken down.
 To find out whether or not you are getting a good deal overall, try our Settlement Agreement Calculator and our article about how much money you should get.

 - ‘In lieu’ means ‘instead of’ in French, so you receive notice pay but don’t actually work your notice period;